Curtis and Athena had a rooftop wedding overlooking Toronto’s beautiful cityscape on the fourth anniversary of their first time meeting.

 Speeches were made straight after the ceremony with more tears, laughter and a little champagne.

 During cocktail hour, guests were given personalized thank you gifts in the form of beverage bottles.
 By then, the sun was going down and we got some dreamy dusk couple portraits with the bright lights of the city sparkling in the background.
-It was a truly beautiful day full of wonderful moments and everyone including our toronto wedding photographer team was happy and thrilled to celebrate Curtis and Athena’s love story.

 We leave you with some wise advice from the bride.
 When asked what future brides should remember during the wedding planning process, she said, “Focus on the aspects that truly matter to the two of you the most.”
 We feel they both followed through with this valuable advice themselves and had a beautiful day that they surely will treasure in their memories for eternity.